dxd132630/ddndd.io/QuickRefToTechInterview.md

             |Merge : O(log(n))|

         * **Fibonacci heaps** :Like the binomial heap, a Fibonacci heap is a collection of heap-ordered trees.
-They do not need to be binomial trees however, this is where the relaxation of some of the binomial heap’s properties comes in.Each tree has an order just like the binomial heap that is based on the number of children.
+They do not need to be binomial trees however, this is where the relaxation of some of the binomial heaps properties comes in.Each tree has an order just like the binomial heap that is based on the number of children.
 Nodes within a Fibonacci heap can be removed from their tree without restructuring them, so the order does not necessarily indicate the maximum height of the tree or number of nodes it contains.

              **Big O complexities** :